rejvi/adn-sms-intelligence-plugin/README.md

 * MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)

 = From your WordPress dashboard =

     1. Visit `Plugins > Add New`
     2. Search for `ADNsms Intelligence Plugin`.
 Find and Install `ADNsms Intelligence Plugin`
     3. Activate the plugin from your Plugins page

-= FROM WORDPRESS.ORG =
-1. Download ADNsms Intelligence Plugin.
-2. Unzip and upload the adn-sms-intelligence-plugin directory to your /wp-content/plugins/ directory.
-3. Activate the plugin through the 'Plugins' menu in WordPress.

-= Screenshots =

 = Changelog =